 When working on a circuit I don't have enough hands and eyes.
 You've got a probe in each hand and a third in your mouth. and now you have to mouse around to select an instrument's operating mode?

-My eyes are on the circuit, trying to insure the probes are in the correct spot, or watching for that telltale smoke.
+My eyes are on the circuit, trying to ensure the probes are in the correct spot, or watching for that telltale smoke.
 A glance up and there's the scope's screen.
 The PC is probably off to the side - which window do you want to look at?
 Bifoculed people may have a pretty substantial change in distance between the unit under test and the PC, requiring risible squinting and head contortions to find a non-myopic focus point.

 The mouse requires a certain amount of precision to select an exact position on the screen.
 A knob doesn't - just reach and spin.
 Now, I do remember Tek's 7000 series of scopes from the 70s.
 They had a sea of tiny illuminated buttons one had to press.
 Though the scopes were great for that era the buttons were much too close together.